bernie-skipole/skipole/README.md

 To upgrade to the latest version:

-pip install --upgrade skipole
+python3 -m pip install --upgrade skipole

 Check you have the latest with:

 python3 -m skipole --version

-Then, for each of the locations where you are developing projects:

-python3 -m skipole /path/to/projectfiles

-This will cause the skiadmin and skis projects under projectfiles to be replaced with the latest versions.

 ### Further information ###